-It is possible to trek into portions of Nepal offering untouched wilderness, such as the round Dhaulagiri, Arun valley salpa-pass, Makalu base camp, and Kanchenjunga regions, among others.
-This mode of trekking will truly involve living outdoors, as one encounters few tea houses in these more remote areas of Nepal.
+It is possible to trek into portions of Nepal offering untouched wilderness, such as the Upper Dolpo, Upper Mustang, Manaslu, Makalu, and Kanchenjunga regions, among others.
+This mode of trekking will genuinely involve living outdoors, as one encounters few teahouses in these more remote areas of Nepal.
 Because of their remoteness, these regions are inhabited by residents who have held onto their customs and lifestyle going back many centuries, offering the bold visitor the chance to experience the secret treasures of the Nepal Himalaya.

-It was not until October of 1991 that Nepal's Home Ministry finally announced the opening of a number of zones that until then had been off limits to visitors.
-These included particularly the Inner Dolpo and Nupri areas, situation to the north of Manaslu.
+It was not until October of 1991 that Nepal's Home Ministry finally announced the opening of some zones that until then had been off limits to visitors.
+These included mainly the Inner Dolpo and Nupri areas, situation to the north of Manaslu.
 Next, in 1993 the Upper Mustang and then the Western Humla areas opened, making possible treks to access Tibet's Mt.
 Kailash.
 The little-known Nar Phu Valley next was opened in 2002.
-These developments have made some amazing treks possible in numerous regions displaying great diversity in scenery, flora, fauna, and society.
-We encourage you to consider them as adventuresome, if rougher, alternatives to the much more popular Annapurna, Everest, and Langtang Treks.
+These developments have made some fantastic treks possible in numerous regions displaying a great diversity of scenery, flora, fauna, and society.
+We encourage you to consider them as adventuresome, if rougher, alternatives to the much more famous Annapurna, Everest, and Langtang Treks.
 Our trained and experienced guides and porters will accompany you every step of the way.

 This trek to Everest Base Camp was my first trek of any kind - and I wasn't disappointed!
 The location is, of course, stunning.
 So exciting just to be at the roof of the world.
 But the whole experience was…Read More